Elodie (singer): Activism

-Elodie is an activist and supporter for the LGBT rights in Italy, often siding against the right-wing political party Lega Nord, regarding the campaign to pass the Italian anti-homophobia law.
-Following a speech given by Giorgia Meloni, leader of the right-wing political party Brothers of Italy (FdI), at the 2022 convention of the Spanish party Vox, Elodie said when interviewed by Peter Gomez Homen: "It's not up to you, you're not God, you don't even come close.
+Elodie is an activist and supporter for the LGBT rights in Italy, often siding against the right-wing party Lega Nord, regarding the campaign to pass the Italian anti-homophobia law.
+Following a speech given by Giorgia Meloni, leader of the national-conservative party Brothers of Italy (FdI), at the 2022 convention of the Spanish party Vox, Elodie said when interviewed by Peter Gomez Homen: "It's not up to you, you're not God, you don't even come close.
 This is what disturbs me most about fascism.
 We can have different ideas, see life in a different way, but there is no need for all that animosity, that nastiness. ...
 It is easier to point and lash out at others for frustrations that do not concern the lives of others, but our way of life.
 It is much easier to lash out at black people, at gays."
 After the 2022 Italian government crisis, Elodie took to her social media profiles to express her disappointment with the political programme of FdI.

 Elodie often points out that she was discriminated for her skin color and social status as a child, being a victim of racism.
 She has also spoken out for women's rights, calling herself a feminist.